 Clear criteria can clarify the actual skills a candidate needs for job success.
 Not surprisingly, the best standards are based on valid data.
 For instance, consider the issue of hiring a teacher for an AP Chemistry position.
 If teachers with chemistry degrees get the best results, then hire the chemistry majors.
 Gender has nothing to do with it.

 Objective selection tests can also help pinpoint personality traits that suggest a candidate would be a good fit for a position.
 An objective analysis, unlike a person, can identify these traits without gender bias.
 For instance, a CEO position may require a candidate to be self-confident.
-However, women who are self-confident are often read as pushy or bossy.
+However, self-confident women are often read as pushy or bossy.
 Men, on the other hand, are praised for having leadership skills.

 However, gender bias in hiring may be affected by a relatively easy choice: Put more women in the hiring pool.
 More women in the hiring pool signals less-stereotypic perception that women are appropriate candidates for the job in the first place.